 And consider even including them in your social profiles.

-You learned in our guide to social proof that referrals from friends is the #1 trusted source of advertising - which makes sense because you trust that your friends aren't going to sell out and try to get you to buy something or engage with something they don’t love.
+Referrals from friends is the #1 trusted source of advertising - which makes sense because you trust your friends.[*]

 But when you’re just getting started with referrals, how do you encourage your customers to tell their contacts about you?

 One of the easiest ways to do this if you have a product or service is to create a referral program.

 CoSchedule does this by giving customers who refer their friends 10% off of their service:

 There are three things you can and should do to make sure that your customers want to share your product with their network:

 Eye-tracking software has demonstrated that when we’re looking at an image of something or somebody, our eyes are drawn to two things:

 Dollar Shave Club used line of sight to look directly at their “Sign Up” button on their Facebook cover, because they’re smart.